Times Square Theater: Site

-The Times Square Theater is at 215 West 42nd Street, on the northern sidewalk between Eighth Avenue and Seventh Avenue, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-The building occupies a nearly square land lot covering 10,401 ft2, with a frontage of 105 ft on 42nd Street and a depth of 100.5 ft.
+The Times Square Theater is at 215–217 West 42nd Street, on the northern sidewalk between Eighth Avenue and Seventh Avenue, near the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building occupies a nearly square land lot covering 10,401 ft2, with a frontage of 105 ft on 42nd Street and a depth of 100.5 ft.
 The theater is surrounded to the east and north by the Lyric Theatre.
-It also shares the block with the Hotel Carter building and the American Airlines Theatre to the west, as well as the New Victory Theater and 3 Times Square to the east.
+It also shares the block with the Hotel Carter building and the Todd Haimes Theatre to the west, as well as the New Victory Theater and 3 Times Square to the east.
 Other nearby buildings include 255 West 43rd Street, the St. James Theatre, the Hayes Theater to the northwest; 229 West 43rd Street and 1501 Broadway to the north; 5 Times Square and the New Amsterdam Theatre to the southeast; and the Candler Building to the south.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
-In the first two decades of the 20th century, eleven venues for Legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
+In the first two decades of the 20th century, eleven venues for legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
 The New Amsterdam, Harris, Liberty, Eltinge, and Lew Fields theaters occupied the south side of the street.
-The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now American Airlines), and Victoria theaters, occupied the north side.
+The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now Todd Haimes), and Victoria theaters, occupied the north side.
 These venues were mostly converted to movie theaters by the 1930s, and many of them had been relegated to showing pornography by the 1970s.